brianhv/rsdbgen/README.md

 # Rust code generation for sqlx CRUD

-**This is a prototype!** There's nothing robust about this yet and should not be relied upon.
+**This is a prototype!** There's nothing robust about this yet and it should not be relied upon.

 This inspects a database (tested on Postgres) and generates structs and functions to query the tables in the database.